-Due to the size of our parish, we must limit Mass intentions to 2 per family in each six month period.
+Due to the size of our parish, we must limit Mass intentions to four per family per calendar year.
 Each intention may be for one person or for multiple people if they are related (such as husband/wife, grandparent/grandchild).
 The number of Masses was determined by Fr.
 Patrick after consulting parishes of similar size as St. Francis Borgia.

 The requested stipend for all Masses is $10 per intention.

 Please contact the parish office at 262-377-1070 if you have questions.